Sabique-Islam/Metahood/README.md

 ---

-# Neighbourhoods ➤
+# Metahood ➤

 > `“Stay in the loop, locally.”`

 ---

-Neighbourhoods helps you find everything happening in your city, from music gigs and food festivals to hackathons, meetups, and volunteer drives, all gathered in one place.
+Metahood helps you find everything happening in your city, from music gigs and food festivals to hackathons, meetups, and volunteer drives, all gathered in one place.

 ---